 We always represent M{λ} as a parallelogram with top and bottom sides identified.
 We do this by cutting M{λ} open at a bend.

-2.2 T Patterns
+See Figures 1.1, 2.1, 3.1.
+In what follows, we will be more specific about which bend we choose to cut along.

-Say that a T-pattern is a pair of perpendicular coplanar disjoint bend images.
-Here is one of the central results from [S3].
+T-Patterns: Say that a T-pattern is a pair of perpendicular coplanar disjoint bend images. figure 2.1 shows an example.